-Convergence of various kinds of proxies for SASE
+Convergence of proxy types for SASE

 Why Proxies in SASE?